Root007x/NLP_task/README.md

    - Superior performance compared to traditional ML approach (6% improvement)
    - Precision, Recall, and F1-Score all approximately 94%

+Note: Since the deep learning approach was optional for this task, the deployed application uses the traditional ML model for inference, which provides faster predictions and lighter deployment.

 ## Project Structure

 ```